-AZO Book Club
+Arizona Opera Book Club

 Arizona Opera’s Book Club (not to be confused with Oprah’s Book Club) is a great way to share the love of literature and opera!
 This is a wonderful way to meet fellow audience members and discuss, learn, and connect.

-Membership for the 2016/17 season is free, but you do need to sign up to receive updates and information regarding book club events.
 Individual events outside of regular book club meetings may have a registration fee.

-Arizona Opera is excited to partner with
+Arizona Opera is proud to partner with

 Hercules vs Vampires